-Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then we come to his conclusion in today's reading ... "therefore ... you cannot serve God and wealth" (old-timers among us will remember it as 'God and Mammon', but it's the same thing - God and wealth).
+Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then we come to his conclusion in today's reading ... "therefore ... you cannot serve God and wealth."

-"Therefore ... you cannot serve God and wealth."
 As we hear this conclusion we naturally conclude it to be about the struggle between faith and wealth.
 Indeed, monastic orders and others of deep faith have used this passage to justify a life of poverty, relying on their needs being supplied by God acting through the charity of the faithful.
-But there's much more to this particular instruction from Jesus than just a simple or simplistic struggle between faith and wealth - indeed Jesus concludes that with the right priorities one will lead to the other.
+But there's much more to this particular instruction from Jesus than just a simple or simplistic struggle between faith and wealth - Jesus even concludes that with the right priorities one will lead to the other.